olivercalder/sudoku/README.md

 ### Working with groups and equivalence classes of sudoku puzzles given by partial solutions

 There is more than one way to generate a solvable partial grid for a given solved grid.
-This is certainly true if we allow partial grids with redundant information (such as the latter of a grid with N entries missing and the same grid with only N-1 entries missing).
+This is certainly true if we allow partial grids with redundant information (such as the latter of a grid with $N$ entries missing and the same grid with only $N-1$ entries missing).
 Even if we restrict that we only allow partial grids where removing one more entry makes the grid no longer uniquely solvable, there ought to be more than one way to generate a partial grid for a given solved grid.
 TODO: Prove this.